-The four quadrants of the Academy shield on our school logo represent the mental, physical, social and spiritual gifts to be encouraged and developed.
+Our school logo represents the mental, physical, social and spiritual gifts to be encouraged and developed.
 They exemplify our goal to educate and develop the uniqueness of each student through abundant curricular and co-curricular programs in a safe and engaging learning environment.
 At the heart of the shield is our belief that we are guided by the light and spirit of Christ.